Ana María de Martínez: Artistic periods

-The "Current Period" began in the early 1990s, when Martínez had been developing a novel technique using acrylic colors and wax, enabling her to paint images of excellent transparency and accomplish that unique finishing.
-In her paintings of modern "still life" and other compositions, Martínez wished to express the abundance of this world at this point in time; the growth of people, traffic, the high production, lights, sounds, and everything that affects people in their ordinary lives.

-Oranges were her main object of artistic focus and center in most of her final paintings.

 Recognition

 In 1986, by invitation of the government of Italy, Martinez participated in the Festival "Dei Due Mondi" which takes place every year in the city of Spoleto, Italy.

 Martinez’s artwork has been displayed in university exhibits including "Exhibition: 'Latin American Modern Masters'" in the University of Pennsylvania.
 Her artwork has been presented in various exhibitions in America (Latin America, USA, and Canada) and European cities.